BuzzzProx/buzzz/README.md

 Or you can download latest [release](https://github.com/Carthage/Carthage/releases) file `Carthage.pkg` and install it.

+Create `Cartfile` in root directory of your project.

 To integrate Buzzz with necessary linked frameworks into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl